dariuusss/TankWars/README.md

 - **Tank 2**: Use arrow keys for movement, `Up/Down` to rotate turret, `Enter` to shoot.

 Perfect your strategy and become the ultimate tank commander in this fast-paced, action-packed game!

+## Source code

+All source code files used for this game can be found at the following path: "gfx-framework/src/lab_m1/lab3"